Tomás Bobadilla: During the Haitian regime

-In accordance with the situation created by the entry of the Haitian president Jean-Pierre Boyer at the beginning of 1822, and determined not to abandon the country under any circumstances, Bobadilla decided to adopt the republican principles that in theory governed Haiti.
-He was among the few Dominicans who held positions continuously in the Haitian administration and showed effectiveness in collecting the allegations of the dominators in the name of the principles of freedom and equality.
+In accordance with the situation created by the invasion of the Haitian president Jean-Pierre Boyer at the beginning of 1822, and determined not to abandon the country, Bobadilla decided to adopt the republican principles that in theory governed Haiti.
+He was among the few Dominicans who held positions continuously in the Haitian administration and showed effectiveness in collaborating in the name of freedom and equality.
 In particular he gained the esteem of President Boyer himself, as well as the governor of the Department of Santo Domingo, Jérôme-Maximilien Borgella.

-At the beginning of his services to the new dominators, a month after Boyer returned to Port-au-Prince in 1822, he appointed Bobadilla as a member of a commission to make proposals regarding education.
+At the beginning of his services to the new rulers, a month after Boyer returned to Port-au-Prince in 1822, Bobadilla was named to a education commission.
 Months later he was appointed prosecutor of El Seibo.
-In 1830, he was confirmed as a lawyer, then called public defender, and the following year he received the appointment of notary public of Santo Domingo.
+In 1830, he was confirmed as a lawyer, then called public defender, and the following year he again received the appointment of notary public of Santo Domingo.
 His prestige in Haitian ruling circles increased with Spain's claim to sovereignty over Santo Domingo in 1830, through the mission of Felipe Dávila Fernández de Castro.
-Bobadilla wrote a booklet titled, Observations on the official notes of the plenipotentiary of the King of Spain and those of the Republic of Haiti on the claim and possession of the Eastern part.
+Bobadilla wrote a panphlet titled, Observations on the official notes of the plenipotentiary of the King of Spain and those of the Republic of Haiti on the claim and possession of the Eastern part.
 In this text, it is based on the assumption that Spanish domination was characterized by the exercise of cruelties that led to the extinction of the only people vested with the right of possession, the indigenous people.
 In accordance with liberal principles, for him the political order should originate in the will of the community, which is why he considered that the Dominican people had expressed their will to join Haiti.
 He went so far as to declare Boyer an "angel of peace" for having instituted a just regime that ended slavery and oppression.